 On May 1, 2019, Lewes' iconic Buttery restaurant morphed into 2ND STREET TAVERN.
-Out with the old, in with the new.
-And new it is!
 Owner/Chef Wilson Gates had a vision for the original fine-dining icon created by John Donato and Twain Gonzales.
 Of course, the change to a more casual venue was met with some local resistance (a compliment to John & Twain), but change is essential in this business and The Buttery was showing signs of age.
-The new 2nd Street Tavern offers a large selection of draft beers, an inviting, open area with couches and chairs for relaxing, and a more wallet-friendly menu.
+The new 2nd Street Tavern offers a large selection of draft beers, an inviting, open area with couches and chairs for relaxing, a more wallet-friendly menu and regular entertainment.

-The more approachable menu was created in close collaboration with Chef Shane Kellagher.
-It has an upbeat tavern vibe but still celebrates the old Trader Mansion at 2nd & Savannah.
+The more approachable menu has an upbeat tavern vibe but still celebrates the old Trader Mansion at 2nd & Savannah.
 The bar centers around a 12-tap draft system focused on local crafts.
 The new “inside-out” bar utilizes as much of the old bar as possible to pay homage to the historical integrity of the building.
 I believe the inside-out bar will be the star of the show.
 Check it out!

 That pork belly slider1/18 2nd Street Tavern2/18 2nd Street Tavern3/18 2nd Street Tavern4/18 2nd Street Tavern5/18 2nd Street Tavern6/18 2nd Street Tavern7/18 2nd Street Tavern8/18 2nd Street Tavern9/18 2nd Street Tavern10/18 2nd Street Tavern11/18 The apple crisp with crackly filo12/18 their signature beeramisu13/18 Wagyu as a burger14/18 chicken over pappardelle.
 A special15/18 Fried Green tomato with soup16/18 Kennett ‘shroom ravioli17/18 The mixed beet salad18/18